derickmachaa/esp32-bike-mcu/README.md

 | ----------------- | -------- |
 | IMU in Use (SPI protocol)       | BMI160  |

-##wifi config
+## wifi config
-Wifi config is defined inside wifi_creds.h feel free to define any Current value is
+Wifi configuration is defined inside wifi_creds.h feel free to modify to any value.

+Current value is
 | WIFI SSID | WIFI PASS |
 |-----------| -------|